tinybike/argus/README.md

 Training
 --------

-With mTurk output files present in tests/batches, run
+If you didn't already, run

-	python batch_test.py -eval [-valoff if you dont want to use train/validate split]
+	python preprocess_output.py -eval

-to create new output.tsv file with up-to-date feature vectors.
+to create new output tsv files with up-to-date feature vectors.
 Then run:

-	python train_relevance.py
+	python train.py

-To reevaluate system performance with retrained classifier, run batch_test.py.
+To reevaluate system performance with retrained classifier, run preprocess_output.py.

 If you want to train with some features off, open output.tsv and delete the classification or relevance symbol in the feature name.